microsoft/Olive/docs/source/tutorials/configure_systems.rst

 -------------
 The local system represents the local machine where the Pass is run or the Model is evaluated and it only contains the accelerators attribute.

+.. admonition:: Definition

     * :code:`accelerators`: The list of accelerators that are supported by the system.

 .. tabs::
     .. tab:: Config JSON